 The advisor's primary responsibilities include offering academic advice and support and overseeing a student's academic progress and achievement.
 Furthermore, the advisor is the liaison between the student, the student's family, and the school.
-The advisor is the first person a faculty member will consult when a student is having challenges.
+The advisor is the first person a faculty member will consult when a student has challenges.
 Likewise, families should communicate with the advisor and the Upper School Academic Dean when they have questions about their child's academic progress.
 If there are questions about other aspects of the student's life at school, parents should contact the school Counselor and/or the Head of Middle and Upper School.
 If a family cannot reach the advisor, they should communicate with the Head of Middle and Upper School.

 Advisors seek to maintain close contact with their advisees to fully support them.
 Weekly advising sessions focus on these main goals:

-- 1. To teach advisees to reflect upon and monitor academic progress - 2.
-To develop and maintain relationships between the advisee and advisor - 3.
+- 1. To develop and maintain relationships between the advisee and advisor - 2.
+To teach advisees to reflect upon and monitor academic progress - 3.
 To help advisees identify and develop the attitudes, behaviors, and skills to succeed in school, college, and beyond